MrShaikhMuhammad/java-desktop-ecommerce/README.md

 * Product.java, User.java – Entity classes
 <br>

-## Key Points
+> [!Key Points]
-* We used prepared statements to prevent SQL injection.
+> * We used prepared statements to prevent SQL injection.
-* The UI is simple and easy to understand.
+> * The UI is simple and easy to understand.
-* The app is structured clearly so it’s easy to update later.
+> * The app is structured clearly so it’s easy to update later.
 <br>

 ## Possible Improvements
 * Password hashing